Doordash

 Lowering Doordash customers' decision making time by eliminating irrelevant results in a fun, simple way

-Product Designer (student project)
+UX/UI Designer (student project)

-Prototyping, Illustrations, Feature Implementation
+Illustrations, Prototyping, Feature Implementation

 Over the past few years, there has been a rise in the use of food delivery apps.
 With just a few taps, you can get food delivered to your door.
 According to Edison Trends, Doordash contributed to 45 percent of the food delivery market.

-My objective: add a new feature to an existing app.
+As part of my student project, it was required of me to add a new feature to an existing app.
 However as a user myself, I wasn’t too sure if anything could be improved at first glance.
 So it was crucial for me to gather a lot of information from other current Doordash users.

 What current users have to say